 Water is also at the heart of adaptation to climate change, serving as the crucial link between the climate system, human society and the environment.
+The current impact of global warming on the water cycle amounts to an increase of about 7% of moisture for each 1°C of global mean temperature rise.
 Without proper water governance, there is likely to be increased competition for water between sectors and an escalation of water crises of various kinds, triggering emergencies in a range of water-dependent sectors.

 The physical world of water is closely bound up with the socio-political world, with water often a key factor in managing risks such as famine, epidemics, inequalities and political instability.

 According to the United Nations, one in three people live without safe drinking water.
+According to the Global Commission on the Economics of Water, one child under five dies every 80 seconds from diseases caused by polluted water.
 By 2050, up to 5.7 billion people could be living in areas where water is scarce for at least one month a year.
 Climate-resilient water supply and sanitation could save the lives of more than 360,000 infants every year and if we limit global warming to 1.5°C above pre-industrial levels, we could cut climate-induced water stress by up to 50%.